Table of Contents

 Number of Channels

 This factor does not affect your purchasing decision directly.
-It affects the number of mics you should buy that corresponds to your wireless system.
+It affects the number of mics you should buy that correspond to your wireless system.

 If your wireless system has ten channels, you will have to buy at least ten microphones to take advantage of the empty slots.